hay216/blistering-barnacles/README.md

 --- **alternatively** ---

 the graphics required to compile the manuscript are included as part of the repository.
-To compile the manuscript, use
+To compile the manuscript only (without running the models), use

 ```
 root@6f5865b66643:/home/blistering-barnacles# make paper